toru173/nomi-discord-python/README.md

 ### Setting up a Nomi on Discord

 #### Before you Begin
-To set up a Nomi or to create a new configuration file make sure you have the following:
+To set up a Nomi or to create a new configuration file, make sure you have the following:
 - Discord API Key
 - Discord Application ID
 - Nomi API Key